Probabilistic Kolmogorov-Arnold Network: Divisive data re-sorting (DDR)

-The concept of detecting of multi-modality by the proposed algorithm is illustrated schematically in figure \ref{fig:example}.
-The columns of different output values can be interpreted as multiple outputs for a single argument ($8$ outputs per one input in the figure) or as outputs of neighbouring input points located in the disjoint hyper-spheres of the vector input, projected onto axis.
+The multi-modality detection by the proposed algorithm is illustrated schematically in figure \ref{fig:example}.
+The columns of different output values are multiple outputs corresponding to a single input.
 The red lines are the expectation models in the ensemble.
-The line densities within each column approximately match the densities of the output values, which follows from the construction of the ensemble of models: the first model ($M_{1,1}$, not illustrated) will use all data points and will pass through expectation values for each column, the data points will be subdivided into two clusters (`above' and `below' the model), and the subsequent models will be built only using the data points of the corresponding cluster.
-Suppose now that the bagging algorithm is applied instead to the data of figure \ref{fig:example}, as suggested in e.g. \cite{Lakshmi2017}.
-In this case, multiple models built on random samples of $60\%$ to $80\%$ of all points, or $100\%$ of the points with random initialisation, will make a cloud near the expectation values for each column, which will not approximate the probabilistic properties of the output.
-For expectation models with the output continuously-dependent on the input, the gradual changes in the distribution of the output is crucial for the accuracy of the DDR ensemble.
-The figure shows $4$ lines only to illustrate the concept, the dividing steps in the DDR algorithm continue until the residual errors become sufficiently small.
+The line `densities' within each column approximately match the `densities' of the output values, which follows from the construction of the ensemble of the models --- the first model (not illustrated) will use all data points and will pass close to mean values for each column, the data points will be subdivided into two clusters (e.g. `above' and `below' the model), and the subsequent models will be built only using the data points of the corresponding cluster.